Skip to Main Content

 Use a “command center” model to coordinate execution and manage progress against build plans.

 Take advantage of the increased volume to accelerate the way network equipment is procured and fulfilled.

 Specifically, the network and operations planning approach will address the inefficiencies and delays that plague network deployments.
 It enables coordination within the carrier and with external partners (for example, equipment suppliers, turf vendors, other carriers) by providing a framework to dynamically meet the demands in crucial areas including:

-Jason Cook is a partner in Accenture’s Communications, Media, and Technology Management Consulting practice with 16 years heavily focused on the telecommunications industry.
+Jason Cook is a partner in Accenture’s Communications, Media and Technology Management Consulting group with 16 years heavily focused on the telecommunications industry.
 He has extensive experience helping clients develop and implement innovative solutions for network planning and logistics.
 He graduated from the University of Puget Sound with a Bachelor’s degree in Business Administration and Finance.
 He also holds a Master of Business Administration from the University of Montana.

 September 19, 2012